kypello/scumm_decompile_tools/readme.txt

-this is my Scumm compiling and decompiling stuff!!!!!

----

 To decompile a game, run decompile.py with the following three arguments: game folder, output folder, game version The game version argument can be one of the following: MI1EGA, MI1VGA, MI1CD, MI2 (this is a subset of the game arguments accepted by scummpacker)
 For example: